Information for Advisors/Administrators

 Disbursement of Funds:

-If a student is awarded a SURG or SURG/CW grant, he or she will be issued a check, in his or her name, by the Undergraduate Research Office.The student must come to an Open House to pick up the check.
-By accepting the check, students are agreeing to the conditions listed in the URO Funding Agreement form.
+If a student is awarded a SURG or SURG/CW grant, he or she can either be issued a check, in his or her name, or the funds can be transferred to the faculty advisor's discretionaty account.
+By accepting the funds, students are agreeing to the conditions listed in the URO Funding Agreement form.
 Students are expected to manage the money, with advice from the faculty advisor.
-Some students may decide and arrange to have the check deposited into the advisor's discretionary account and access the funds this way.

-If you have any questions about these expectations or anything else about the SURG or SURG/CW programs, please feel free to contact the Director of the Undergraduate Research Office, Stephanie Wallach at firstname.lastname@example.org, or the Assistant Director, Joanna Dickert at email@example.com, or call 8-5702.
+If you have any questions about these expectations or anything else about the SURG or SURG/CW programs, please feel free to contact the Director of the Undergraduate Research Office, Stephanie Wallach at firstname.lastname@example.org, or the Assistant Directors, Joanna Dickert at email@example.com, or Richelle Bernazzoli at firstname.lastname@example.org or call 8-5702.